ibmsoe/bigtop_cluster/README.md

       192.168.1.3 hadoop-slave-2
       ...

-  **Note:** In the event of a public/private network configuration, ensure that each node's system-wide `hostname` reflects the IP address over which the cluster services should communicate.
-For example, based on the `/etc/hosts` shown above, the master node's system-wide `hostname` would be set as follows:
+  **Note:** In the event of a public/private network configuration, you must ensure that each node's system-wide `hostname` reflects the IP address that you wish to use for cluster communication.
+For example, based on the `/etc/hosts` file example above, you can set the master node's system-wide `hostname` by running the following command:

       $ sudo hostnamectl set-hostname hadoop-master

-3. Download install and configuration scripts:
+3. Download the scripts in this repository by running the following commands:

         $ git clone -b app-poc https://github.com/ibmsoe/bigtop_cluster.git